ocp-power-automation/openshift-install-power/README.md

 **2. Using the variables command.**

 The script will automatically run prompts for accepting input variables.
-You need to set the `CLOUD_API_KEY` environment variable.
+You need to set the `IBMCLOUD_API_KEY` environment variable.

 ### Preparing Files